pgEdge/cli/cli/GETTING-STARTED.md

 cd into the `pgedge` directory created and install the ***pgEdge Platform*** with the `nc` command.
 Specify a superuser name, password, and a database name.
 Note that the names cannot be pgEdge and cannot be any postgreSQL reserved words.
 For the examples given in this documentation, I will be using a database named demo.
 <pre>
-./nodectl spock install -U superuser-name -P superuser-password -d database-name
+./nodectl install pgedge -U superuser-name -P superuser-password -d database-name
 </pre>

 For this demo I will be using the following command:
 <pre>
-./nodectl spock install -U admin -P mypassword1 -d demo
+./nodectl install pgedge -U admin -P mypassword1 -d demo
 </pre>